 If you’re looking for a fabulous outdoor winter experience, try visiting the Dillon Ice Castles in Dillon, Colorado!

-The Ice Castles, located at 120 Buffalo Street in Dillon, are only open until February 2, so you’ll need to get it onto your social calendar ASAP!
+The Ice Castles, located at 120 Buffalo Street in Dillon, are open until March 9, so you’ll need to get it onto your social calendar ASAP!
 This is the second time for the Ice Castles at Dillon, and the event does not disappoint.
 It’s great for children of all ages.

 Be sure to check out the two ice slides, and don’t worry, you won’t be the only “adult” child in line.
 Just explain about your inner child wanting to get out — people will definitely understand!